Brande Roderick: Appearances

 Roderick is a "Girl of RPS" for the USA Rock Paper Scissors League.
 In 2006, Roderick was one of six celebrity contestants on the CBS summer series, Gameshow Marathon.
 She was the runner-up to Kathy Najimy.
 In 2009, she appeared in the second season of Celebrity Apprentice.
 Throughout the season, each celebrity raised money for a charity of his or her choice; Roderick selected the California Police Youth Charities.
 On the second to last episode of Celebrity Apprentice 2, she was eliminated along with fellow contestant Jesse James from the final four.

 In April 2009, Roderick served as host of the Playboy Shootout reality competition on Playboy TV.

 In February 2012, Roderick hosted the Aces & Angels Super Bowl XLVI Party in Indianapolis, Indiana alongside Leeann Tweeden and Elaine Alden.
 In 2013 she returned in Celebrity Apprentice 6 All-Star, with Claudia Jordan and Dennis Rodman of season 2.

 Ventures

 As of 2008, Roderick had a networking company named Financially Hung.
 She described the company as being "like MySpace for adults."

-Roderick runs the online fantasy gaming website FantaZ.
 She also has a business partnership with Adam Levine of Maroon 5 in the Italian designer shoe label Pantofola d'Oro.